grafana/k6-docs/docs/sources/v0.48.x/javascript-api/xk6-disruptor/_index.md

 ---
 title: xk6-disruptor API
-excerpt: 'An overview of the API for xk6-disruptor.'
+description: 'An overview of the API for xk6-disruptor.'
 weight: 14
 ---